jellyfin/jellyfin.org/docs/general/server/media/movies.md

 :::note

-To group media manually, long-click or right-click media to highlight then select additional media to merge.
+To group media manually, long-click or right-click the media to highlight then select additional media to merge.
 Use the new bar that appears to 'Group Versions'.

 :::